 Sign up for our free 14 day hosted trial to learn how.

 A service mesh architecture is a rising trend in API-led connectivity.
 It allows developers to focus on adding business value rather than coding communication logic.

 How is this possible?
 Service-to-service communication can overload resources as multiple services compete for access to resources.
-A service mesh combats this problem by abstracting this communication from each individual service to a layer within the app.
+A service mesh combats this problem by abstracting the communication from each individual service to a layer within the app.
 Within this layer is the concept of proxies.
-These proxies route requests between services and essentially optimize how each service works within the application ecosystem.
+These proxies route requests between services and optimize how each service works within the application ecosystem.